Start claiming collectibles now

 Sounds like a great promise for humanity, right?
 We agree, which is why we devoted an entire article to the vision and potential of DePINs in emerging markets.

-It’s based on our upcoming report on how DePIN brings business opportunities for Web3 and sets the stage for a more in-depth examination of the DePIN business.
+It’s based on our recent report on how DePIN brings business opportunities for Web3 and sets the stage for a more in-depth examination of the DePIN business.

 This vision is still an idealistic dream, but it could come true.
 The first contours are emerging, some of them in Mexico.